basnijholt/nijho.lt/content/post/homelab-explained/index.md

 ---
 title: "My declarative multi-machine homelab, explained"
-subtitle: "How I reach my self-hosted services from anywhere without putting them on the internet, explained from scratch: reverse proxy, certificates, DNS, WireGuard, Tailscale, Headscale, compose-farm, NixOS, and Terraform"
+subtitle: "How I reach my self-hosted services from anywhere without putting them on the internet"
-summary: "Friends keep asking how my homelab works, so this is the long answer, written for people who have never touched a reverse proxy.
-Four NixOS machines run containers managed by compose-farm.
-One Traefik instance is the front door for all of them, with real HTTPS certificates even for private services.
-The same name gets a different DNS answer depending on where I am.
-There are four ways in: my home network, WireGuard on my router, Tailscale via my own Headscale server, and the open internet.
-One IP allowlist decides who gets through, and Headscale ACLs let me share specific services with friends and family.
-Almost all of it lives in git as NixOS, Compose, and Terraform files, which is exactly what makes it easy to work on with AI agents."
+summary: "Friends keep asking how my homelab works, so I wrote it all down, starting from zero.
+Four NixOS machines share one Traefik front door, and with WireGuard and my own Headscale server I reach my self-hosted services from anywhere with a valid padlock, while strangers on the internet get nothing.
+The part I think is the coolest is the balance: everything is declarative and lives in git, but with as little machinery as possible."
 date: 2026-09-25
 draft: true
 featured: false